ckeditor/ckeditor4-docs/guides/dev/configuration/acf/README.md

 ### Keep the content concise

 Bold text can be represented on websites by `<strong>`, `<b>`, or `<span style="font-weight:bold">` elements.
 All these tags might be copied into CKEditor by content creators.
 What if your website has a special CSS rule defined for the `<strong>` tag, but not for `<span style="font-weight:bold">`?
 If ACF is enabled, it will [transform pasted content](#!/guide/dev_advanced_content_filter-section-content-transformations) into a consistent form.

+## Further Reading

+Refer to the following resources for more information about content filtering:

+* The [Advanced Content Filer](#!/guide/dev_advanced_content_filter) article contains more in-depth technical details about ACF.
+* The [Allowed Content Rules](#!/guide/dev_allowed_content_rules) article explains the allowed and disallowed content rules format.
+* The [Disallowed Content](#!/guide/dev_disallowed_content) article explains how blacklisting works in ACF.
+* The [Integrating Plugins with Advanced Content Filter](#!/guide/plugin_sdk_integration_with_acf) article explains how to adjust custom plugins to properly implement content filtering.